deobandana/Machine-learning-challenge/README.md

 -- Assumptions and Findings.

-1) As given in background over a period of nine years in deep space, the NASA Kepler space telescope has been out on a planet-hunting mission to discover hidden planets outside of our solar system.
+This Assignment I have created machine learning models capable of classifying candidate exoplanets from the raw dataset obtained by the NASA Kepler space telescope .It was out on a planet-hunting mission to discover hidden planets outside of our solar system.

-2) Source:[Exoplanet Data Source](https://www.kaggle.com/nasa/kepler-exoplanet-search-results) = exoplanet_data.csv as given.
+Source:[Exoplanet Data Source](https://www.kaggle.com/nasa/kepler-exoplanet-search-results) = exoplanet_data.csv as given.

+steps involve:

-3) Read the csv data and after then clean the data.
+--> Reading and clening the csv data.

-4) After then seeing  at confirmed as true and false positives as false (1 and 0) and remove all candidate planets.

-5) As we have seen there are three different categories ,the planets can be classified then we start with all features and then remove features that have liitle weight.
+--> classifing the planets in three different categories and removing features that having liitle weight.

-6) Avoided linear regression, this is a classification problem and start with logistic classification and selected features columns.

-7) Create a Train Test Split from sklearn.model_selection.
+--> Creating a Train Test Split from sklearn.model_selection.

-8) Pre-processing:
+--> Pre-processing:
- - Scale the data using the MinMaxScaler and perform some feature selection.
+ - Scaling the data using the MinMaxScaler and performing some feature selection.

-9) Train the Model by using logistic regression.
+--> Training the Model by using logistic regression.

-10) Hyperparameter Tuning ,by using GridSearchCV to tune the model's parameters.
+--> Hyperparameter Tuning ,by using GridSearchCV to tune the model's parameters.

-11) Finally save the model .
+--> Finally save the model .

     Please follow this link  to see https://github.com/deobandana/Machine-learning-challenge